Eldad Tarmu: Career

-In 2017 he released a second chamber music record, under 4-Tay Records, in the contemporary classical genre, called Stained Glass Stories, which was nominated for a Grammy Award.
+In 2017 he released a second chamber music record, under 4-Tay Records, in the contemporary classical genre, called Stained Glass Stories.

-A new album of jazz originals, called Tarmu Jazz Quartet, is scheduled for release in early 2023.
+A new album of jazz originals, called Tarmu Jazz Quartet, was released in March 2023.

+His most recent project, titled Silver on Aluminum is a tribute to Horace Silver, recorded in a trio formula and released in January 2025.